EgorDatcenko/About-me/README.md

-# I am a programmer who is passionate about Java technologies, and I would always like to create something new and something that could blow up the Internet.
+# I am a programmer who is passionate about IT technologies, and I always want to create something new.